U.S. stocks end higher in 'buy the dip' session

 But rising prices were widely anticipated, and the U.S. Federal Reserve has provided repeated assurances that it does not foresee those spikes morphing into sustained, long-term inflation.

-Of the 11 major sectors in the S&P 500, 10ended green, with industrials (.SPLRCI) enjoying the largest percentage gain.
+Of the 11 major sectors in the S&P 500, 10 ended green, with industrials enjoying the largest percentage gain.

-Energy (.SPNY), weighed by a drop in crude prices , was the sole loser, shedding 1.4%.
+Energy, weighed by a drop in crude prices, was the sole loser, shedding 1.4%.
+[O/R]

-Walt Disney Co (DIS.N) shares were down nearly 5% in after-hours trading after posting quarterly results. read more
+Walt Disney Co shares were down nearly 5% in after-hours trading after posting quarterly results.

-Boeing Co (BA.N) rose 0.8% after gaining approval from U.S. regulators for a fix of an electrical grounding issue. read more
+Boeing Co rose 0.8% after gaining approval from U.S. regulators for a fix of an electrical grounding issue.

 Advancing issues outnumbered declining ones on the NYSE by a 1.91-to-1 ratio; on Nasdaq, a 1.06-to-1 ratio favored advancers.